xmtp/docs-xmtp-org/docs/pages/protocol/v3/identity.md

 ## Multi-wallet support

 Within the Ethereum ecosystem, many people use multiple wallets, even wallets embedded inside of apps.
 Users are likely to have multiple wallets, even multiple identities, outside of an EVM chain.

 XMTP allows those users to be contacted through a single inbox for all of those identities by associating these multiple wallets with a single Inbox ID.

 ![Inbox wallets](https://raw.githubusercontent.com/xmtp/docs-xmtp-org/main/docs/pages/img/inbox-wallets.png)

 XMTP creates a log of all the wallets associated with an Inbox ID and makes this log available through a public API.
-In the diagram above, this log charts the relationship between the solid lines, whereas the dotted lines will be resolved by the apps that use XMTP (for example, through services such as Airstack).
+In the diagram above, this log charts the relationship between the solid lines, whereas the dotted lines will be resolved by the apps that use XMTP.

 When a user messages another user by name, the app will use XMTP to resolve the name to an Inbox ID, starting at the bottom of the diagram and ending at the top.